-1. The Appellant has been in receipt of Public Assistance and Food Stamps for a household of one.
+1. The Appellant, age 49, has been in receipt of Public Assistance for a household of one and Food Stamps for a household of three, consisting of herself, her 24 year old child and her fourteen month old grandchild.
+The Appellant has a mixed household for food stamp benefits.

 - 2. The Appellant is not the parent or caretaker of a dependent child. - 3.
-By notice dated, December 6, 2006, which the Agency mailed to the address of record, Appellant was advised that an assessment appointment had been scheduled for him at the Department of Labor on December 18, 2006. - 4.
-The Appellant did not appear for that appointment. - 5.
-On February 2, 2007, the Agency notified the Appellant of its intent to discontinue the Appellant's Public Assistance grant for 90 days and until the Appellant is willing to comply with employment requirements and to discontinue the household's Food Stamp benefits for two months and thereafter until the Appellant complies on the grounds that the Appellant refused to cooperate and participate in an assessment. - 6.
+By notice dated, April 21, 2007, the Agency advised the Appellant that a required assessment appointment had been scheduled for the Appellant at the Department of Labor on May 7, 2007. - 4.
+The Appellant failed to report for that appointment. - 5.
+On August 4, 2007, the Agency notified the Appellant of its intent to discontinue the Appellant's Public Assistance grant for 90 days and until the Appellant is willing to comply with employment requirements and to discontinue the Appellant's portion of the household's Food Stamp benefits for two months and thereafter until the Appellant complies on the grounds that the Appellant refused to cooperate and participate in an assessment. - 6.
 Before sending the Notice of Intent, the Agency sent the Appellant a notice of conciliation advising this individual of the opportunity to take part in conciliation regarding the Agency's claim. - 7.
-The Appellant did not respond to the notice of conciliation and the Agency subsequently issued the Notice of Intent. - 8.
-On February 20, 2007, the Appellant requested this fair hearing.
+The Appellant responded to the notice of conciliation and had a conciliation with the Agency to give reasons for the failure to comply.
+After evaluating the Appellant's reasons, the Agency issued the Notice of Intent. - 8.
+On August 20, 2007, the Appellant requested this fair hearing.